A geometric model for syzygies over 2-Calabi-Yau tilted algebras: Construction and properties of the checkerboard polygon

 \begin{definition} The \emph{dual graph} $G$ of $Q$ is defined as follows.
 The set of vertices $G_0$ is the union of the set of chordless cycles of $Q$ and the set of boundary arrows of $Q$.
 The set of edges $G_1$ is the union of two sets called the set of \emph{trunk edges} and the set of \emph{leaf branches}.
 A trunk edge $\xymatrix{C\ar@{-}[r]^\za&C'}$ is drawn between any pair of chordless cycles $(C,C')$ that share an arrow $\za$.
 A leaf branch $\xymatrix{C\ar@{-}[r]^\za &\za}$ is drawn between any pair $(C,\za)$ where $C$ is a chordless cycle and $\za$ is a boundary arrow such that $\za $ is contained in $C$. \end{definition}

-\begin{definition}[The quiver] Throughout the paper, we let $Q$ be a finite connected quiver without loops and 2-cycles satisfying the following conditions. \begin{itemize} \item [(Q1)] Every arrow of $Q$ lies in at least one chordless cycle. \item[(Q2)] The dual graph of $Q$ is a tree. \end{itemize} \end{definition}
+\begin{definition}[The quiver] Throughout the paper, we let $Q$ be a finite connected quiver without loops and 2-cycles satisfying the following conditions. \begin{itemize} \item [(Q1)] Every arrow of $Q$ lies in at least one chordless cycle. \item[(Q2)] The dual graph of $Q$ is a tree. \item[(Q3)] The boundary arrows of $Q$ form a simple (non-oriented) cycle. \end{itemize} \end{definition}

 The following properties follow easily from the definition. \begin{prop} Let $Q$ be a quiver satisfying Definition~\ref{def Q}. \begin{enumerate} \item $Q$ has no parallel arrows. \item $Q$ is planar. \item For all arrows $\za $ of $Q$, \begin{enumerate} \item[(a)] either $\za$ lies in exactly one chordless cycle, \item[(b)] or $\za$ lies in exactly two chordless cycles.\end{enumerate} \item Any two chordless cycles in $Q$ share at most one arrow. \end{enumerate} \end{prop} \begin{proof} (1) Suppose $\za,\zb$ are parallel arrows in $Q$ and let $C$ be a chordless cycle containing $\za$.
 Then the full subquiver on the vertices of $C$ also contains $\zb$, so it does not equal $C$, a contradiction.